jlouis/turtle/README.md

 # Changes

+* *Version 1.6.1* — Make exometer probes known earlier in the connection cycle.

 * *Version 1.6.0* — Feature release.
 There is a number of new features:

     - Support updating of service/consumer configuration while the system is running.
 This has been provided by MakeMeFree/m2f.